 A structured question bank must be developed by EPAOs.
-The question bank must be of sufficient size to prevent predictability and review it regularly (at least once a year) to ensure that it, and its content, are fit for purpose.
-The questions relating to the underpinning knowledge, skills and behaviours, must be varied yet allow assessment of the relevant KSBs.
+The question bank must be of sufficient size to prevent predictability and the EPAO must review it regularly (and at least once a year) to ensure that it, and its content, are fit for purpose.
+The questions relating to the underpinning knowledge, skills and behaviours must be varied yet allow assessment of the relevant KSBs.